MicrosoftDocs/cpp-docs/docs/cpp/standard-conversions.md

 long_num2 = int_num * long_num2;
 ```

 The result of a conversion is an l-value only if it produces a reference type.
 For example, a user-defined conversion declared as `operator int&()` returns a reference and is an l-value.
-However, a conversion declared as `operator int()`returns an object and is not an l-value.
+However, a conversion declared as `operator int()` returns an object and isn't an l-value.

 ## Integral promotions

-Objects of an integral type can be converted to another wider integral type (that is, a type that can represent a larger set of values).
+Objects of an integral type can be converted to another wider integral type, that is, a type that can represent a larger set of values.
 This widening type of conversion is called "integral promotion."
-With integral promotion, you can use the following in an expression wherever another integral type can be used:
+With integral promotion, you can use the following types in an expression wherever another integral type can be used:

 - Objects, literals, and constants of type **char** and **short int**